AntonisGkortzis/islander/guide.md

 length of 2,400m and a width of 950m.

-Estimations show that two explosions occurred 25,000 years ago.The volcano erupted in 1422, and four centuries later, in 1872, the eruption of the volcano caused earthquakes.
+Estimations show that two explosions occurred 25,000 years ago.
+The volcano erupted in 1422, and four centuries later, in 1872, the eruption of the volcano caused earthquakes.
 Ash and other materials covered the ground of Rammus.
 The territory of the Lakki and Rammos areas had been transformed into a lake with warm, salt water, overflowing with the crater.